Grand Council Connections

 The Delta Chapter is dedicated to being involved with community service activities.
 We support the Ronald McDonald House by cooking monthly dinners and the annual construction of a gingerbread house entered into the Ronald McDonald House Contest.
 Last year, the Delta Chapter won second place in the adult category and donated the gift card prize to the Ronald McDonald House.
 The Delta Chapter has also assisted the efforts of the American Heart Association’s annual heart walk by providing blood pressure screenings and healthcare information; and the Junior Diabetes Research Foundation walk through fundraising and hosting game activities for the youth.

 The Kappa Chapter, located on campus at the University of Florida-Gainesville, is constantly working on giving back to our local community.
-We celebrate that our event calendar is ever-growing and the number of members are on the rise!
+We celebrate that our event calendar is ever-growing and the number of members

 The historical overview of the Lambda Chapter at the University of North Carolina-Chapel Hill is being written and will be available soon.